 2. Options for Supporting Childcare Expenses

-Researchers can choose one of the following methods to support childcare expenses.
+Researchers can choose one of the methods described in the following decision tree to support childcare expenses.
 It is critical to include these expenses in your budget and budget justification, or they will not be considered allowable.
 See section 3 for more information on budgeting.

 3. Budgeting and Justification